 Keep All Software Updated And Regularly Patched

-According to Fortinet’s Global Threat Landscape report, 60 percent of cybercrimes attacks targeted software that was at least 10 years old.
+According to Fortinet’s Global Threat Landscape report, 60 percent of cyber crimes attacks target software that was at least 10 years old.

 Outdated software can expose your company to security flaws.
 Yes, updates can be time-consuming, but they stop hackers from entering via code defects (Known as exploits).